10 tips for travelling to Paris

 If there are two places you should always visit when travelling to Paris(even if you only spend 1 day in Paris) it's the Louvre and the Eiffel Tower.
 Their importance, however, can make them too crowded and the experience not as satisfying as you would like it to be.

-To try to avoid the crowds you should take into account the busiest times, as well as which are, in principle, more conducive to seeing both attractions more calmly:
+To try to avoid the crowds you should take into account the busiest times, as well as which are, in principle, more conducive to see both attractions more calmly:

-• Climbing the Eiffel Tower during the high season, in summer in Paris, usually involves long queues, especially on weekends.
+- Climbing the Eiffel Tower during the high season, in the summer in Paris, usually involves long queues, especially at weekends.
 Outside of this period, the crowds are much thinner, but my advice is to try to get there early, before 10.30am.
 Another good time to go up is after 17:00 or at night.

 2. Book your tickets in advance for the most visited sites